 3. Linkage with Housing Continuum: The FCRHA is continuing to focus on the Housing Continuum-strengthening it and continuing to create linkages between the four phases-Bridging Affordability, Public Housing and the HCV program, FCRP, and Homeownership/Unsubsidized Housing.
-The FY 2017 MTW Plan created a gateway from the HOME Investment Partnership (HOME) funded Tenant-Based Rental Assistance (TBRA) Program to the HCV Program.
+The FY 2017 MTW Plan requests authorization to create a gateway from the HOME Investment Partnership (HOME) funded Tenant-Based Rental Assistance (TBRA) Program to the HCV Program.
 With nearly 50 TBRA program participants, the FCRHA is dedicated to ensuring these families have permanent affordable housing should funding for the TBRA program be threatened.
+In addition, in FY 2017 the FCRHA will begin to implement the financial assistance from the MTW block grant for Bridging Affordability participants receiving HCVs, an activity approved in FY 2016.

 Long term, the FCRHA is continuing to expand the gateway of the housing continuum.
-In the future, the FCRP is connected through this gateway to the Bridging Affordability, HVC, and Public Housing programs.
+In the future, it is likely that the FCRP will be connected through this gateway to the Bridging Affordability, HVC, and Public Housing programs.

-4. Rent Reform: The FCRHA has several FY 2016 Plan activities that continued to be implemented in FY 2017.
+4. Rent Reform: The FCRHA has several FY 2016 Plan activities that are continuing to be fully implemented in FY 2017 and beyond.
 These activities include the rent reform and minimum rent implementation and evaluation.
 These are important activities as we look at how to make the THRIVE program even more successful for the FCRHA's program participants.
 Beyond FY 2017, it is expected that the results of the evaluation will provide valuable information for self-sufficiency programs for other MTW activities.

-Following is a complete list of the FCRHA's MTW activities--those that are already implemented, those that have not be implemented, and those that are on hold:
+Following is a list of the FCRHA's MTW activities that will be discussed in this FY 2017 Plan-those that are being proposed, those that are already implemented, those that have not be implemented, and those that are on hold:

-2014-1 Reduction in Frequency of Reexaminations 2014-2 Eliminate Mandatory Earned Income Disregard Calculation G 2014-3 Streamlined Inspections for Housing Choice Voucher Units Z 2014-5 Institute a Minimum Rent WE 2014-6 Design and Initiate a Rent Control Study IMPLEMENTED 2014-9 Increase the Family's Share of Rent from 30 Percent to 35 Percent of Family Income in the Housing Choice Voucher and Public Housing Programs 2015-1 Eliminate Flat Rents in the Public Housing Program 2017-1 Modifications to Family Self-Sufficiency Program G 2016-1 Use Moving to Work Funds for Local, Non-Traditional Housing Program NOT YET 2016-2 Modify Project-Based Voucher Choice Mobility Criteria NOT YET 2017-2 Establish a Gateway to Housing Choice Voucher Program from the Tenant-Based Rental Assistance Program VI 2017-3 Authorization to Establish a Local Moving to Work Project-Based Voucher Program Q. 2014-4 Streamlined Inspections for Public Housing Residents ON HOLD 2014-8 Allow Implementation of Reduced Payment Standards at Next Annual Reexamination Ō 2014-7 Convert Scattered-Site Public Housing Units to Project-Based Section 8 Assistance
+ED 2017-1 Modifications to Family Self-Sufficiency Program PROPOSED 2017-2 Establish a Gateway to Housing Choice Voucher Program from the Tenant-Based Rental Assistance Program PR 2017-3 Authorization to Establish a Local Moving to Work Project-Based Voucher Program 2014-1 Reduction in Frequency of Reexaminations 2014-2 2 Eliminate Mandatory Earned Income Disregard Calculation Ð 2014-3 Streamlined Inspections for Housing Choice Voucher Units ENT 2014-5 Institute a Minimum Rent IMPLEMENTED 2014-6 Design and Initiate a Rent Control Study Increase the Family's Share of Rent from 30 Percent to 35 Percent of Family Income in the Housing Choice Voucher and Public Housing Programs 2015-1 Eliminate Flat Rents in the Public Housing Program NOT YET MPLEMENTED 2016-1 Use Moving to Work Funds for Local, Non-Traditional Housing Program IMPLEA 2016-2 Modify Project-Based Voucher Choice Mobility Criteria Q 2014-4 Streamlined Inspections for Public Housing Residents ON HOLD 2014-8 Allow Implementation of Reduced Payment Standards at Next Annual Reexamination ō 2014-7 Convert Scattered-Site Public Housing Units to Project-Based Section 8 Assistance